Kotlin/KEEP/proposals/open-ended-ranges.md

 however its concrete implementations can do that.
 For example, an open-ended range of double values equal to another such range when bounds are respectively equal to each other, or to any empty range of doubles, when it is empty itself.

-Also, as a consequence of implementing both `OpenEndRange` and `ClosedRange` in concrete range implementations for standard discrete types, an open-ended range is equal to the closed range with the same `start` value and `endExclusive` equal to `endInclusive + 1`:
+Also, as a consequence of implementing both `OpenEndRange` and `ClosedRange` in concrete range types for the standard integral types and `Char` type, in these range types an open-ended range is equal to the closed range with the same `start` value and `endExclusive` equal to `endInclusive + 1`:
 ```kotlin
 0..<10 == 0..9 // true
 ```